How To Plant Your Grape Vineyard

 Watering your vines

-It is recommended not to let your vines produce any fruit for the first few years since the weight can be too heavy for new vines to support.
+It is recommended not to let your vines produce fruit for the first few years since the weight can be too heavy for new vines to support.
 It is also critical for your grapevines to develop a deep root system to support future fruit growth.
-When selecting vines, you want to find plants around a year old with evenly distributed roots, and that is virus-free.
+When selecting vines, you want to find plants around a year old with evenly distributed virus-free roots.

 Ample airflow will also help prevent fungus from growing and damaging your vines, so do your best to plant your wild grapevines in an area free from brush, trees, or other structures.